a1v0/a1v0.de/draft-articles/disable-customer-registration-csm-portal-servicenow.md

 That's because there isn't an obvious way, as such.
 You'd expect there to be a system property that will enable or disable it, but no such thing exists.

-There are two steps to effectively disabling CSM registration, which I will go into below.
-Both steps take place in the Global application, so that's where to make your update set.
+There are three steps to effectively disabling CSM registration, which I will go into below.
+Each step takes place in the Global application, so that's where to make your update set.

-> **tl;dr:** The two steps are setting the `csm_registration` page's publication state to "Draft" and deactivating the "Registration" link in the portal menu.

-## 1. Unpublish all widget instances
+## 1. Set the widget to `public=false`

 Like most things in CSM, user registration is controlled by a widget.
-In our case, the widget is called `WIDGET_NAME_HERE`.
+In our case, the widget is called Customer Registration (ID `customer-registration`).
 However, since there's no "Active" flag on a widget, we'll have to try something else.

 We can't delete the widget, either, since it's bad practice to delete out-of-the-box widgets.
+We'll have to do the next best thing: set its visibility to `public=false`.

+Navigate to **Service Portal > Widgets** and select Customer Registration from the list.

+Within this record, update the `public` field.

+Stay on that page, though!
+We need it for the next step.

+## 2. Unpublish all widget instances

 We'll have to do the next best thing: find every instance of the widget and unpublish those instances.

 By default, there's only one instance of the widget on a page called `csm_registration`.
 Set that page's status to "Draft".

-## 2. Remove "Registration" link from CSM menu
+## 3. Remove "Registration" link from CSM menu

 In the left menu, navigate to **Service Portal > Portals**.
 In the list, select Customer Support (URL suffix `csm`).